 After the woman left, Bilderdijk and his wife laughed heartily at her fear.
 It was not until they arrived in Paris and Bilderdijk found himself in a “tete-a-tete with the silly, frightened lady, whose nervous tremors in the Brussels diligence had afforded so much amusement to him and his wife,” that he discovered the frightened traveler was none other than the intrepid and courageous balloon flying Sophie.

-During Sophie’s career, she became a favorite balloonist of Napoleon.
+During Sophie’s career, she became a favorite balloonist of Napoleon Bonaparte.
 She gained this position because André-Jacques Garnerin disgraced himself by failing to control the balloon that he sent up in celebration of Napoleon’s coronation.
 The balloon drifted to Rome, crashed into the Lago di Bracciano, and became the butt of many jokes at Napoleon’s expense.
 Napoleon thus replaced Garnerin with Sophie, whose ascents for Napoleon include one on 24 June 1810 for his marriage to Marie-Louise, the birth of his son and the son’s baptism in 1811, and at the “Féte de l’Emperor” in Milan on 15 August 1811 to mark his 42nd birthday.

 Sophie did not just fly balloons.
 She also conducted several parachute experiments with her husband, and although she may have never actually jumped in parachute, she did send down parachuting dogs and launched both fireworks and pyrotechnics attached to parachutes.
 Her chief rival at the time was André-Jacques Garnerin’s niece, Élisa Garnerin, who made her first parachute jump from 1,000 meters after refusing to listening to the doctors who warned her that such an audacious jumps might endanger her “delicate organs.”